ay-lab/mustache/README.md

 ### Dependencies

 Mustach uses these python packages:
+Check [here](environment.yml) for a list of dependancy versions that we know are working with Mustache.

 1. python >= 3.6
 1. numpy
-2. pandas
+1. pandas
-3. matplotlib
+1. matplotlib
-4. seaborn
+1. seaborn
-5. scipy
+1. scipy
-6. statsmodels
+1. statsmodels
-7. pathlib
+1. pathlib
-8. cooler
+1. cooler
-9. hic-straw
+1. hic-straw

 ## Examples